wuyuxiangaaa/Study/pages/force sb to do sth.md

-- force sb to do sth
+- force sb to do sth #force
   background-color:: #533e7d